saitzaw/spark-scala-docker/README.md

 ```
 The Sample output is -> default via 172.23.224.1 dev eth0 proto kernel

-# PG connection and check for single view
+# Postgresal connection to DBeaver and check for single view
 - Add the requried data to connection and use the default IP addess get from the ip route, in this case the jdbc connecting is using 172.23.224.1 this ip address

 ![Single View](asserts/postsqlDBeaver.png)